sr99622/libonvif/README.md

 Use the 'Send to Desktop (create shortcut)' option of the drop down menu.

-Once the icon is on the desktop, the icon can be changed to the onvif-gui.ico file found in the virtual environment folder under lib/site-packages/gui/resources
+Once the icon is on the desktop, the icon can be changed to the onvif-gui.ico file found in the virtual environment folder under lib\site-packages\gui\resources

 </details>